 There are many causes of gerascophobia and why people dread their birthdays as they grow older.
 Below are some of the reasons why people are afraid of aging and feel depressed every time they turn a year older.

-- Feeling like you are running of time
+- Feeling like you are running out of time

 One thing that sucks about growing older is the feeling of having failed someone else or yourself for not being where you thought you would be at your current age.